 Alumni of the Playwrights Program have garnered considerable recognition, including productions, commissions, publications, and awards, such as the prestigious Pulitzer Prize — for David Lindsay-Abaire's Rabbit Hole in 2007 — and for David Auburn's Proof in 2001.
 Other notable alumni recognition includes: Steinberg Playwright Award winner David Adjmi, Susan Smith Blackburn Award winner Julia Cho, Olivier Award recipient Katori Hall, Helen Merrill and Lilly Awards winner Deborah Zoe Laufer, and Pulitzer Prize finalist Adam Rapp among many others.

-Room and board are not included, but a modest stipend is provided by the Lecomte du Nouy Foundation, in honor of the distinguished French scientist and philosopher.
-The application to the Playwrights Program is due on December 15.
+Room and board are not included, but a modest stipend is provided.
+The application to the Playwrights Program is due on November 15.
 For more information and requirements, click here, or call the Office of Admissions at (212) 799-5000, ext.
 223.